 For brands with central, physical locations and stores, make sure to develop the environment in a way that tells customers exactly what to expect and identify with upon entering.
 Even when doing this, some brands will falter because business actions reflect otherwise upon the lifestyle they’ve chosen to reflect.
-One example of this would be American Apparel, who projected itself as ‘urban progressive’ only to see its owner become caught up in sexual harassment lawsuits.

 Kate Spade Saturday was another brand that attempted to speak to a certain crowd unsuccessfully.
 The branch of Kate Spade was meant to serve a slightly more down-to-earth crowd in the sense of affordability and style.
-When prices and look ended up reflecting otherwise however, the lack of sales spoke for themselves.
+When prices and look ended up reflecting otherwise, however, the lack of sales spoke for itself.
 A brand has to truly commit to its chosen lifestyle from the feel of its products to the actions of its employees and representatives.
 If it fails to do so, it fails to be both believable and credible.

 3. Grow Your Community

 With credibility on behalf of voice and look comes credibility on behalf of the people supporting your brand.
 This is where growing your community and again, social media come into play.
 As one of the quickest and most cost-effective methods of assembling engaged audiences, social media channels have become forces within almost every digital marketing strategy today.